Understanding HPV

 Cryotherapy: freezing off the abnormal cells with liquid nitrogen

-Naturopathic doctors have been successful in supporting patients with HPV, genital warts, and cervical dysplasia through screening, diet and lifestyle changes, nutrient supplementation and herbal formulations for decades.
+Naturopathic doctors have been successful in supporting patients with HPV, genital warts, and cervical dysplasia through screening, diet, lifestyle changes, and nutrient supplementation for decades.

 Your overall health and well-being have a huge impact on whether your body is a hospitable host for an HPV infection or not.
 When a virus enters the body, your immune system rallies the troops to defend your body against the foreign invader.

 Most people with a robust immune system are likely to encounter an HPV infection without any symptoms.
 It is during times when your immune system may be worn down that an infection can cause more serious health effects such as cervical dysplasia or genital warts.
-Your immune system can become compromised in periods of fatigue or stress, leaving your body susceptible to presenting with HPV symptoms.
+Your immune system can become compromised in periods of fatigue or stress, leaving your body susceptible.

-Lifestyle and supplements work hand-in-hand.
-Make these 5 changes to get results faster:
+Diet, lifestyle and supplements work hand-in-hand.
+Make these 5 changes for optimal wellness:

 1) Eat plenty of fruits and vegetables – especially those rich in vitamin A and carotenoids.
 A recent study in the Journal of Cancer Epidemiology, Biomarkers and Prevention found that females who consumed large amounts of vegetables were less likely to have persistent HPV.
 Getting your essential vitamins and minerals will keep your immune system strong.